slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 #### Controllers
 Controller a web request handlers.
 As such they are commonly used with RESTful web services or web applications.
-They should always be in thev we
+They should always be in thev web part of an extension.
+They sit above facades, architecturally speaking but there is nothing wrong with a controller calling a service unless there is a facade in place that the controller should utilize

+The following should be adhered to when creating a controlele
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyODY3Mzc4NCw4MzEzODU1NDAsOTUyOT
-c2OCwyNTk0NTE3NTMsNjU0Njk3NzkzLDU5OTQ3Nzk0OCw5MDEy
-MTUwNjIsLTEzNDgwMDA2MTksLTE0MDAzNDg1OCwtMzczODM2NT
-g4LC0xNjI0Mjk2MTU0LC0xMDAwOTU4NjU0LC0xMzA2MzY1MjU3
-LC0yNzY0NTkyMzMsOTEzMDg1NTQ5LDE2MzIyOTY2MjIsLTQ3OD
-M0NDE0OSwtMjAyOTc0NzY1MCwtNjMwMTUzNzgwLDE2MjAxNzAw
-OTBdfQ==
+eyJoaXN0b3J5IjpbLTEwMTAxNzExMTksODMxMzg1NTQwLDk1Mj
+k3NjgsMjU5NDUxNzUzLDY1NDY5Nzc5Myw1OTk0Nzc5NDgsOTAx
+MjE1MDYyLC0xMzQ4MDAwNjE5LC0xNDAwMzQ4NTgsLTM3MzgzNj
+U4OCwtMTYyNDI5NjE1NCwtMTAwMDk1ODY1NCwtMTMwNjM2NTI1
+NywtMjc2NDU5MjMzLDkxMzA4NTU0OSwxNjMyMjk2NjIyLC00Nz
+gzNDQxNDksLTIwMjk3NDc2NTAsLTYzMDE1Mzc4MCwxNjIwMTcw
+MDkwXX0=
 -->